hit-ustc/MachineLearning-in-Action/README.md

+#About Project

+This project is mainly to record write some useful algorithms in `Machine Learning`.
+This project is only for learn to study, without any commercial use.

+This repository will be maintained for a long time.
+Of course, there are many mistakes and shortcomings, we can learn and progress together, thank you!

-#About us
+#About me

-We are graduate students in the mainland of China.
+I am graduate student in the mainland of China.

-Welcome to [offer us](mailto:multitriumph92@gmail.com).
-If you have any suggestions or new ideas, please feel free to [contact us](mailto:multitriumph92@gmail.com).
+Welcome to [offer me](mailto:multitriumph92@gmail.com).
+If you have any suggestions or new ideas, please feel free to [contact me](mailto:multitriumph92@gmail.com).